safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 ![Illustration showing the SPN connecting via multiple exit nodes](https://safing.io/assets/img/spn/spn-community-web.png)

-Instead of just "beaming" yourself to another place, you can now be everywhere at once.
-Connections are individually routed through the network in order to make sure you have the best possible privacy and speeds.
+Instead of just "beaming" yourself to another place, you can now be everywhere at once. <span class="emphasize">Connections are individually routed through the network in order to make sure you have the best possible privacy and speeds.</span>

 ### Automatic Geo-Unblocking